Global Risks Report: The Global Risk Network

 The Global Risk Network was established in 2004 and tracks the evolution of a set of risks in five areas over a ten year time frame.
 The five areas are: Economics, Geopolitics, Environment, Society, Technology.
-In 2009 the set of risks totalled 36, up from 31 in the 2008 taxonomy.
-Each year the risk set is assessed using quantitative and qualitative means in terms of likelihood and severity to come up with a 'Risk Landscape' of risks to watch in the short to medium term.
+In 2009, the set of risks totaled 36, up from 31 in the 2008 taxonomy.
+Each year, the risk set is assessed using quantitative and qualitative means in terms of likelihood and severity to come up with a 'Risk Landscape' of risks to watch in the short to medium term.
 These include high likelihood and high severity risks, but also low likelihood and high severity risks that constitute 'outliers' whose impact would be significant in the unlikely event they would occur.
 The Global Risk Network also publishes a selection of regional and topical reports each year.
 Its latest publications include: India@Risk 2008, Europe@Risk 2008, Global Growth@Risk 2008, and Africa@Risk 2008.